im95able/Str2D/README.md

 While reading two books, `Elements of Programming`(which now you can read for [free](http://componentsprogramming.com/elements-of-programming-authors-edition/)) and `From mathematics to generic programming`, I stumbled upon a coordinate structure called the segmented iterator and realised I could implement it together with data structures and algorithms needed for its use.
 The second motivation was [this](https://www.google.com/url?sa=t&source=web&rct=j&url=https://people.freebsd.org/~lstewart/articles/cpumemory.pdf&ved=2ahUKEwirjajuv57jAhVrxKYKHbfvDV4QFjAAegQIAhAB&usg=AOvVaw3VY2lnCBaI-B57Dric65cb) paper, which explained to me the inadequacy of data structures which utilize numerous single node allocations(e.g. `std::set` and the like).

-At the heart of the library lies a data structure called `str2d::seg::vector`, the rest are build on top of it; hence I'll only focus on it.
+At the heart of the library lies a data structure called `str2d::seg::vector`, the rest are build on top of it; hence this guide will mainly focus on it.
 Once you've understood how the segmented vector is implemented you'll easily deduce how to use it to implement `set`-like and `map`-like data structures.

 Note : There are currently only `str2d::seg::multiset` and `str2d::seg::multimap` data structures in this library apart from the `str2d::seg::vector`.
 The reason for exlusion of `str2d::seg::set` and `str2d::seg::map` is the lack of time; they will probably be included some time later.